grkhmz23/SimFI/replit.md

 ## System Architecture

+### UI/UX Decisions
+The platform features a dark mode interface with high-contrast colors, utilizing SimFi's cyan-to-purple gradient branding.
+Monospace fonts are used for numerical values, and buy/sell actions are color-coded (green/red) to minimize visual distractions and facilitate rapid data scanning.
+TradingView Lightweight Charts provide professional candlestick charts with volume histograms.

-### Frontend Architecture
+### Technical Implementations

-**Framework**: React with TypeScript, using Wouter for routing, TanStack React Query for server state, and React Context for authentication.
-**UI Components**: Radix UI primitives with shadcn/ui, styled using Tailwind CSS with a custom dark mode theme.
+- **Frontend**: Built with React, TypeScript, Wouter for routing, TanStack React Query for server state, and React Context for authentication.
+UI components are developed using Radix UI primitives and shadcn/ui, styled with Tailwind CSS.
+Form handling is managed by React Hook Form with Zod validation.
-**Design Philosophy**: Dark mode with high-contrast, SimFi's cyan-to-purple gradient branding, monospace fonts for numerical values, and color-coded buy/sell actions for a focused trading experience.
-**Charts**: TradingView Lightweight Charts for professional candlestick (OHLC) charts with volume.
+- **Backend**: Implemented with Express.js and TypeScript, providing RESTful JSON APIs.
+It integrates with Birdeye, DexScreener, and GeckoTerminal APIs for market data.
+Drizzle ORM is used for PostgreSQL interactions, and authentication is JWT-based with HttpOnly cookies.
+- **Data Precision**: A critical architectural decision involves storing all currency values as `BigInt` (Lamports) in the database and using `BigInt` arithmetic throughout the backend and frontend to prevent floating-point precision loss.
+This ensures accurate financial calculations for all transaction sizes.
+- **Authentication**: JWT tokens are secured using HttpOnly cookies with SameSite protection to mitigate XSS vulnerabilities, ensuring tokens are inaccessible to client-side JavaScript.
+- **Telegram Bot**: Developed using the Telegraf framework, featuring persistent sessions, JWT authentication, and real-time position tracking.
+It integrates with the backend API for trading and data.
+- **Solana Token History Analyzer**: A CLI tool that parses on-chain transaction history, extracts price time-series, identifies early buyers, and supports CSV/JSON exports, integrating with the Helius API.

-### Backend Architecture
+### Feature Specifications

-**Framework**: Express.js with TypeScript, providing RESTful API endpoints.
-**Data Sources**: Birdeye API, DexScreener API, GeckoTerminal API, and Jupiter API (for display-only quotes).
-**Database ORM**: Drizzle ORM with PostgreSQL.
-**Authentication**: JWT-based authentication using HttpOnly cookies.
+- **Web Application**: Real-time TradingView charts, portfolio tracking with BigInt precision, trending token discovery, and 6-hour leaderboard.
+- **Telegram Bot**: Buy/sell tokens, view/refresh positions, leaderboard access, and persistent user sessions.
+- **Token History Analyzer**: On-chain data analysis, price time-series extraction, early buyer identification, and multiple export formats.

+### System Design Choices
-**Key Services**: A Leaderboard Service manages trading periods and determines winners.
+- **Leaderboard Service**: A background service manages 6-hour trading periods and determines winners.
+- **Storage Abstraction**: Database operations are abstracted through an `IStorage` interface.
+- **Price Enrichment**: The backend enriches user position data with current prices from DexScreener.
-**Build System**: Vite for frontend, esbuild for backend.
+- **Build System**: Vite is used for frontend bundling, and esbuild for backend compilation.

-### Data Storage

-**Database**: PostgreSQL (Neon serverless).
-**Schema Design**: All currency values are stored as **bigint** (Lamports) to ensure precise financial calculations, preventing floating-point errors.
-This involves storing values as strings in JSON transmission and using BigInt utilities in both backend and frontend.

-### Authentication & Authorization

-**Strategy**: JWT tokens stored in HttpOnly cookies to prevent XSS attacks.
-The backend sets the cookie, and middleware validates the JWT for authenticated requests.

-### Telegram Bot

-The application includes a Telegram bot built with the Telegraf framework, offering features like login, token trading, position viewing, and leaderboard access.
-It uses JWT authentication with database-backed session persistence.

 ## External Dependencies

 **Third-Party APIs**:
-- **Birdeye API**: For trending tokens.
+-   **Birdeye API**: For trending tokens, liquidity, and volume data.
-- **DexScreener API**: For token metadata, prices, and boosted tokens.
+-   **DexScreener API**: Provides token metadata, prices, and boosted tokens.
-- **GeckoTerminal API**: For OHLCV chart data.
+-   **GeckoTerminal API**: Used for OHLCV chart data.
-- **Jupiter API**: For swap quotes (display-only price impact estimation).
+-   **Jupiter API**: Provides swap quotes for display-only price impact estimations.
-- **Axiom.trade Trending API**: For fetching trending tokens.
+-   **Helius API**: Utilized by the Solana Token History Analyzer for on-chain data.

 **Database Provider**:
-- **Neon Serverless PostgreSQL**: Cloud-hosted database.
+-   **Neon Serverless PostgreSQL**: Cloud-hosted database for data persistence.

 **UI Libraries**:
-- **Radix UI**: Accessible component primitives.
+-   **Radix UI**: Provides unstyled, accessible component primitives.
-- **shadcn/ui**: Pre-styled components.
+-   **shadcn/ui**: Pre-styled components built on Radix UI.
-- **Tailwind CSS**: Utility-first CSS framework.
+-   **Tailwind CSS**: Utility-first CSS framework for styling.

 **Validation & Forms**:
-- **Zod**: Schema validation.
+-   **Zod**: Schema validation for API requests and form data.
-- **React Hook Form**: Form state management.
+-   **React Hook Form**: Manages form state.
+-   **@hookform/resolvers**: Integrates Zod with React Hook Form.

 **Build Tools**:
-- **Vite**: Frontend bundling.
+-   **Vite**: Frontend development server and production bundler.
-- **esbuild**: Backend compilation.
+-   **esbuild**: Backend TypeScript compilation.
 -   **Drizzle Kit**: Database migration tool.

-**Authentication**:
+**Authentication Libraries**:
-- **bcryptjs**: Password hashing.
+-   **bcryptjs**: For password hashing.
-- **jsonwebtoken**: JWT generation and verification.
+-   **jsonwebtoken**: For JWT generation and verification.
-- **cookie-parser**: HTTP cookie parsing middleware.
+-   **cookie-parser**: Middleware for parsing HTTP cookies.